 Some aggregate functions allow the

 windowing_clause, which is part of the syntax of analytic functions.
 Refer to windowing_clause for information about this clause.
-In the listing of aggregate functions at the end of this section, the functions that allow the

 All aggregate functions except